 All property taxes paid after the due date are delinquent and subject to interest.
-Interest accrues at the rate of five percent (5%) for registered motor vehicles and two percent (2%) for all other property for the first calendar month or any fraction thereof and three-fourths of one percent (3/4%) for each subsequent month or fraction thereof until paid.
+Interest accrues at the rate of two percent (2%) for all real and personal property for the first calendar month or any fraction thereof and three-fourths of one percent (3/4%) for each subsequent month or fraction thereof until paid.

 In addition to foreclosure on real estate, there are other alternatives available to the tax office to enforce collections.
 These can begin as soon as a tax falls delinquent.
 They include garnishment of wages, attachment of bank accounts, rents, or state income tax returns, levy on personal property, and the use of a collection agency to attempt to collect delinquent accounts and report those debts to the three major credit bureaus.